ggwozdz90/speech-to-text-api/docs/DEVELOPER.md

 - **Commit Message**: Custom guidelines and tools for generating standardized commit messages to ensure consistency and clarity.
 Used when `Generate Commit Message with Copilot` button is clicked.
 - **Test**: Custom guidelines and tools for writing and running tests to improve code quality and development speed.
 Used when copilot command `/test` is invoked.

+### Template Synchronization

+- **Template Repository Sync**: This repository is configured to automatically synchronize with the template repository [ggwozdz90/fastapi-project-template](https://github.com/ggwozdz90/fastapi-project-template).
+This ensures that boilerplate code is unified and accelerates the start of new projects.

 ## Getting Started